 How to Run Your First Lean Startup Iteration

-Last time I introduced an iteration meta-pattern which was built up of several smaller Build/Measure/Learn experiments for the purpose of validating a bigger initiative such as an MVP, feature (MMF), and in this case, the adoption of the Lean Startup methodology.
+Last time I introduced an iteration meta-pattern which was built up of several smaller Build/Measure/Learn experiments to validate a bigger initiative such as an MVP, feature (MMF), and in this case, the adoption of the Lean Startup methodology.

 Understand Your Problem